 “You hear that, Peter?!
 They’re kicking and screaming their way to death.
 Call this whole thing off before I do something you’ll regret!”

 “Peter don’t…” Felicia screams in the background.
 “Don’t listen to him!”

 “No!”
 Peter screams from the stairwell.
 He bursts through the door of the 39th floor.
 In desperation, he removes two light grenades from his vest and tosses them into the hallway.
 Diablo’s men attempt to shield themselves from the blinding light as Peter’s team rush into the hallway and open fire.

 A man suddenly runs out of one of the offices behind them and rushes Peter, picking him up by the waist, pushing him towards the wall.
 But, Peter walks up and over the man, landing behind him.
 He presses the cold, stainless steel barrel firmly against the man’s head.

 “You have two choices: live and tell me where he is, or die and I find him myself.”

 “All right.
 I’ll tell you.
 Right after you go to Hell!”
-The man makes a last ditch effort to rush Peter again.
+The man makes a last-ditch effort to rush Peter again.

-A masked man steps in front of her and pulls the trigger.
-The bullet enters her chest.
-In shock, what’s left of her existence moves in slow motion.
-She takes one final look at her son as the elevator doors close.
+A masked man steps in front of her and shoots her chest.
+She feels her body move in slow motion, and uses what’s left of her existence to take one final look at her son as the elevator doors close.

 “Daddy!”
 Michael cries out.
 “They shot Mommy!
 You’ve got to help her!”

-“Why do we always meet like this?
+“Why do we always meet like this, Peter?
 You could have prevented this, you know.
-As a friend, I warned you of what would happen if you pursued me.”
+As a friend, I warned you what would happen if you pursued me.”